Physical Therapy specialist pursues growth through Special Forces Assessment and Selection

-Spc.
+We highlight Spc.
 Najheem Johnson, a Physical Therapy Specialist assigned to U.S. Army Medical Department Activity-Japan /Brig.
-Gen. Crawford F. Sams Health Clinic (CFSHC) gives a physical therapy treatment to a patient at the clinic.
+Gen. Crawford F. Sams Health Clinic (CFSHC), who participated in the U.S. Army Special Forces Assessment and Selection (SFAS) course at Camp Mackall, North Carolina in September 2025.

+At MEDDAC-J/CFSHC, Johnson plays a direct role in maintaining Soldier readiness.
+As a Physical Therapy Specialist, he focuses on patient education, rehabilitation, injury prevention, and long-term physical well-being.

+“It is my duty to ensure patients receive world-class care and are educated on their prognosis and path to recovery,” he said.
+“Every Soldier, regardless of Military Occupational Specialty, must be physically, mentally, and spiritually capable of winning the nation’s wars.
+My specialty becomes essential not only in preparing Soldiers to fight, but also in helping them recover properly afterward.”

 |Date Taken: